 Another consideration to make is if you live in an apartment block or other form of shared building.
 You might own your unit within the building, but a security camera focused on your doorstep will be recording in a private area which is not yours.
 As such, you should check with the owners or managers of the building before proceeding.

-Once you have some cameras set up, you should consider helping them see at night with LIFX's 'night vision' bulbs, which emit invisible infrared light at night, giving bright and clear pictures for any infrared security camera nearby.
+Once you have some cameras set up, you should consider helping them see at night with LIFX's 'night vision' bulbs, which emit invisible infrared light at night, giving bright and clear pictures for any infrared-equipped security camera nearby.

-Doorbells often need wiring to your home's electrical supply, which is a problem for rents but means property owners can go right ahead and fit a new, smarter alternative.
+Doorbells often need wiring to your home's electrical supply, which is a problem for renters but means property owners can go right ahead and fit a new, smarter alternative.
 Manufacturers like August, SkyBell, Vivint and Amazon-owned Ring all produce smart doorbells with integrated cameras for seeing who is there and Wi-Fi for alerting you via your smartphone no matter where in the world you are.

 As with security cameras, you should be aware of where the doorbell is pointing, what it can see, and how its recordings are captured, stored and deleted.
 Doorbell cameras are designed to work best at close range, so a view of a house across the road is unlikely to cause concern, but it might be worth checking with your neighbors to be safe - even if that just means explaining that the device is a doorbell and not a security camera recording 24/7.